mse-cfht/etc_flagey_ver2018/README.md

 Description
 -----------
-The MSE ETC ver2018 has two calculation modes: signal-to-noise (SNR) and expsoure time.
+The MSE ETC ver2018 has two calculation modes: signal-to-noise (SNR) and exposure time.

-Using a CLI, the ETC can be run as follows:
+At the CLI, the ETC can be run as follows:

     python run_etc.py